-B-SMART – Self-Management And Recovery Treatment
+B-SMART – Self-Management And Restoration Track

 In B-SMART substance abuse groups, members must gain a sense of self-awareness (reasoning behind why they may use drugs or alcohol), become honest with themselves and others (discussing their use of substances within a group setting), and be open to suggestions and change (implementing tools offered by the group counselor/therapist).